 Various prehistoric remains have been found in the area, but the first permanent settlement dates from the VII century BC, although no remains are preserved as the first buildings were made of mud and wood.
-From VI century BC the town, as we know it today, began to build and in the IV century BC was expanded tripling the walled enclosure.
-The last major modification of the fortification was in the III century BC, coinciding with the Second Punic War, when the Romans struggled to gain the control of the Mediterranean.
+Starting VIth century BC, the town began to be build as we know it today and in the IVth century BC was expanded tripling the walled enclosure.
+The last major modification of the fortification was in the IIIrd century BC, coinciding with the Second Punic War, when the Romans struggled to gain the control of the Mediterranean.

 The indiketes, the name of locals at the time, lived mostly in houses of one or two rooms and ground floor, some with patio.
 It is also known that there were aristocratic families, as the ruins have uncovered a 500m2 palace.
 They had temples to do rituals and prayers, cisterns to store rain water in good condition and large underground silos to store grain for years.